| Skip to Absurd Official Stories for a list

 A TRUE PROGRESSIVE'S TRUE NORTH HAS TO BE:

-➜A one world communist/atheist state with less than a quarter of a billion people all speaking the same language and living equally with each other and harmoniously with nature as freely as can be allowed without disrupting the system or nature.
+► A one world communist/atheist state with less than a quarter of a billion people all speaking the same language and living harmoniously with each other and nature as freely as can be allowed without disrupting the system or nature.

 31 Oct 2014: Regressives know what THEY want: MORE!
 But the world's supposed progressives seem to need a PPS (like a GPS but philosophical instead of geographical), a Philosophical Positioning System.
 They suffer from compass deficit.
 What should be their civilization-ward pointing needle always seems maybe intentionally (safely?) bent.